sakalys/shady-snoozer/README.md

 **Current Status**: Implementation phase ongoing

+### 2. Enhanced Prompt Engineering and System Design (Completed)

+**What was improved:**
+- Implemented structured outputs using OpenAI's structured response format for consistent JSON generation
+- Added comprehensive system instructions to clearly define the AI's role and expected behavior
+- Defined clear, specific goals in the prompt to improve output quality and consistency
+- Integrated the configuration file throughout the codebase for platform-specific settings and limits

+**Why these improvements:**
+- Structured outputs eliminate JSON parsing errors and ensure consistent response format
+- System instructions provide clear context and boundaries for the AI's behavior
+- Well-defined goals lead to more focused and relevant social media posts
+- Configuration integration makes the system more maintainable and customizable

+**Implementation Details:**
+- Updated OpenAI API calls to use structured response format
+- Added detailed system prompts that specify tone, format, and platform requirements
+- Integrated `backend/src/config.ts` throughout the application for consistent platform handling
+- Enhanced prompt clarity with specific instructions for each social media platform

 **Remaining Priority Fixes:**
-1. **Prompt Engineering**: Improve OpenAI prompts for more consistent, structured responses
-2. **Error Handling**: Add comprehensive retry logic and better error messaging
+1. **Error Handling**: Add comprehensive retry logic and better error messaging
-3. **Response Parsing**: Make parsing more robust with better fallback strategies
+2. **Response Parsing**: Make parsing more robust with better fallback strategies
-4. **Configuration Integration**: Utilize existing platform config for validation

 ## Feature Addition